lorceroth/nestjs-angular-ssr/README.md

-# NestJS and Angular Playground
+# NestJS and Angular Sanbox

-What the title says 😃
+What the title says! 😃
+This repository is a sandbox to play around with Server-Side Rendering using NestJS and Angular.

+## Requirements
+- Node >= 8.9
+- NPM >= 5.5.1

 ## Installation